Aranna-0572/Proof-of-Love/english/chap3.md

 Sexual control is regarded as a major source and expression of power in many species, including humans.
 Religion and society have historically exploited institutionalized marriage to manufacture a “false and coerced state of love,” enforcing exclusivity in unions driven primarily by sexual interest, while punishing deviations.

-The repression and distortion of romantic love as a biological drive—through sexual control and institutionalized marriage—results in “love deprivation syndromes” and severe outcomes such as relationship breakdown, divorce, suicide, and femicide.
-This demonstrates how domination actively corrupts a core human need, transforming a life-affirming force into a source of profound suffering and violence.
+Romantic love is a biological drive rather than an emotion<sup>48<sup/>, and society’s misunderstanding/suppression of it—typically through sexual control and institutionalized marriage as structures of power—has led to “love deprivation syndrome,” as well as severe consequences such as suicide and femicide<sup>48<sup/>.
+This demonstrates that domination actively distorts a fundamental human need, transforming the source of connection into a source of profound suffering and even death.
+This represents a deep form of barbarism.
+Sexual control is “a primary source and expression of power in many animal species, including humans”<sup>48<sup/>.
+Religion and society have “historically employed institutionalized marriage to fabricate a ‘false, coerced state of love’”<sup>48<sup/>.
+The consequences have been explicitly identified as “serious outcomes, including relationship breakdown, divorce, suicide, and wife-killing”<sup>48<sup/>.
+The causal chain is clear: Domination (through sexual/marital control) → misunderstanding/suppression of a fundamental human drive (love) → systemic “love deprivation syndrome” and profound suffering/death.
+This shows how domination can corrode the biological and social foundations of human connection, converting a life-affirming force into a source of acute suffering and violence.
+Such a profound distortion of core human needs constitutes a paradigmatic example of “primitive barbarism.”

 ### 3.4.4 Authoritarian Structures (e.g., Parenting Styles) and Their Impact on Emotional Well-being and Genuine Connection